Hypnic Jerks: How To Avoid Waking With A Jolt

 How can you stop hypnic jerks?

-The following self-help ideas might help:
+Additionally, the following self-help ideas might be worth considering:

 • Cut down on caffeine, nicotine and other stimulants – especially in the evening.